At a Glance

 What is being tested?

-About 10% of carcinoid tumours, primarily those found in the gastrointestinal tract, will produce enough serotonin to cause symptoms such as flushing of the face, diarrhoea, a rapid heart rate, and wheezing, usually only after the tumour has spread to the liver.
-These symptoms are referred to as the carcinoid syndrome.
+About 10% of carcinoid tumours, primarily those found in the gastrointestinal tract, will produce enough serotonin to cause symptoms such as flushing of the face, diarrhoea, a rapid heart rate, and wheezing.
+This collection of symptoms is referred to as the carcinoid syndrome.
+Such symptoms will usually only appear after the tumour has spread to the liver.
 The serotonin that causes the carcinoid syndrome may be released continuously or intermittently and can lead to significantly increased quantities of 5-HIAA in the urine.

 How is the sample collected for testing?

 For the 24-hour urine collection, all urine should be saved for a 24-hour period.
 It is better to keep sample in a cool dark place.
-Wrapped in a black plastic bag.
 When complete the sample is taken as soon as possible to your GP or the laboratory for preservation.
 Pre-sample preparation is important for accurate 5-HIAA test results.

 For more information, see Is there anything else I should know and talk to your doctor.